Television censorship: China

+Japan

+Unlike Naruto: Shippuden on Disney XD censored in the United States, the Disney Channel Japan launched "Disney Channel Japan Anime" as programming block that shows other adult anime compilation differently that aired Made in Abyss, Re:Zero and others.
+Kids Station and Cartoon Network Japan NiTE programming blocks children's network aired other adult anime with contains inappropriate content unlike other countries.

 List of banned television series

 For nearly the entire history of television production, certain televisions have been banned by television censorship or review organizations for political or moral reasons or for controversial content, such as racism, copyright violation, and underage immorality.
 Censorship standards vary widely by country, and can vary within an individual country over time due to political or moral change.

 Many countries have government-appointed or private commissions to censor and rate productions for film and television exhibition.
 While it is common for television (including episodes) to be edited to fall into certain rating classifications, this list includes only television that have been explicitly prohibited from public screening.
 In some countries, television are banned on a wide scale; these are not listed in this table.